Skip to main content

 • Group

-The namespace of the component; often the organization that produces it.
+The namespace of the component; is often the organization that produces it.
 Some formats use a different name for this criterion such as org for Ivy or groupId for Maven while other formats do not use groups such as the Nuget repository format.

 • Name